-I have an aim to help grow and support the WordPress community as a whole.
+I aim to help grow and support the WordPress community as a whole.
 Along with my code and plugin contributions to WordPress, I have also supported the WordPress Sheffield community group.

 To cater to a wide verity of interests, the WordPress Sheffield format varies between speaker based ‘Mini conferences’, ‘Workshops’ and focussed code clinics, where I, along with other experts in attendance try to offer help and support to those who are having difficulty making their web applications and ideas into a reality.